-- 2 tbsp fried gram / roasted gram/ pottukadalai
+- 2 tbsp fried gram or roasted gram or pottukadalai

-- 1 tbsp chana dal (soaked for 1 hour)
+- 1 tbsp chana dal or bengal gram (soaked for 1 hour)

 - 1 tbsp sesame seeds (crushed, optional, use fresh)

 - ½ tsp red chilli powder (use 1 tsp for spicy)

 - ¼ teaspoon asafoetida (hing)